ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Host an online community group event: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_

-  You can also ask for help with hosting an event on `Zulip <https://openrobotics.zulipchat.com/Recent>`_ or `Discourse <https://discourse.openrobotics.org/>`_
+  You can also ask for help with hosting an event on `Zulip <https://openrobotics.zulipchat.com/>`_ or `Discourse <https://discourse.openrobotics.org/>`_

 * Host a local meet-up: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_

-  (LINK TO CHAT BE PROVIDED - ZULIP OR DISCOURSE?)
+  (Help with hosting local meet-up link to be provided)

 * Join discussion groups and chats: